 Nomination and Shortlisting

-To encourage engagement and increase exposure of the artists’ works, the general public are invited to cast a vote online or in person for their favourite artwork displayed in the exhibition.
-The artwork with the most votes is awarded the Public Vote Prize.
+To increase exposure for the artists, the general public are also invited to cast a vote online or in person for their favourite shortlisted artwork.
+The most popular artwork will receive the Public Vote Prize.